Skip to content

 Modern corridor with ambient lighting and mirror illusion

-• Utilize light-colored palettes for walls, floors, and major furnishings to reflect available light and uplift the perception of spaciousness.
+• You should use light-colored palettes for walls, floors, and major furnishings.
+Because light colours reflect available light and make the area feel spacious.

-• Bring in mirrors and reflective surfaces to strategically amplify natural and artificial light.
+• You can also add mirrors or other reflective surfaces to make the most of natural and artificial light.

 Principle 2: The Magic of Lighting